Treatment

 Family Systems Therapy is an evidence-based approach that understands emotional distress, stress responses, and patterns of coping within the context of relationships and family systems.
 Rather than viewing symptoms as belonging to one individual alone, this approach recognizes that people are shaped by ongoing relational dynamics, roles, and expectations across generations.

-Originally developed by Murray Bowen, Family Systems Therapy focuses on increasing awareness of how family patterns influence emotional regulation, conflict, anxiety, boundaries, and decision-making.
+Family Systems Therapy focuses on increasing awareness of how family patterns influence emotional regulation, conflict, anxiety, boundaries, and decision-making.
 Therapy supports individuals, couples, or families in identifying these patterns, understanding how they developed, and gently shifting them in more intentional and flexible ways.

 In my work, Family Systems Therapy is used to help clients clarify their roles in relationships, reduce reactivity, strengthen boundaries, and build greater emotional differentiation with the goal of staying connected to others without losing themselves in the process.